 Upon starting in surgical pathology as a PGY1, preview time will be relatively limited, as extended preview time is of limited value without a foundation of surgical pathology knowledge.
 Required special studies will be communicated to the resident by the faculty in the course of signout.
 Residents will essentially be expected to transcribe what their attending staff communicates regarding the microscopic description and diagnosis, and will be expected to proofread their reports to ensure accuracy.

-As a foundation is gained, residents begin to preview at greater length, begin to formulate differential diagnoses and impressions, and come prepared to provide those to the attending.
+As a foundation is gained, residents begin to preview at greater length, and begin to formulate differential diagnoses and impressions, and come prepared to provide those to the attending.
 The attending transitions to conveying the salient features of a case without giving specific word-for-word dictation of the wording of the microscopic description, diagnosis, or comment.
 Special studies continue to be discussed and ordered in the context of signout.

-Residents dictate descriptions and diagnoses during preview and make corrections following signout based on discussion during joint review.
+Residents dictate descriptions and diagnoses during preview, and make corrections following signout based on discussion during joint review.
 Basic special studies are ordered during preview.

 Residents perform a complete work-up independently.
 Completed cases are delivered to the attending staff.
 As appropriate, at the discretion of both the attending staff and the resident, signout can be abbreviated to focus on cases in which the attending staff substantially modifies the trainees report and/or there are specific teaching points the attending would like to discuss or specific questions the resident would like answered.